nqdu/spmst/doc/UserManual.md

 106.800200 33.229300 3.057500
 ```
 Obviously this file contains a header and data blocks.
 The header parameters are:
 - The first line contains the size of the period array for Rayleigh wave phase velocity.
-The if this number is not 0, the following line include the period vector (in s).
+If this number is not 0, the following line should be the period vector (in s).
 - The following several lines contain the same for Rayleigh wave group velocity, Love wave's phase velocity and Love wave's group velocity, respectively.

 The rest of this file is the description for each source receiver pair at a given period of a single wave type.
 The source is started with a `#`: